mhtaldmr/restful-api-.net/README.md

 - No Database used in this project.
 - To be able to use Restful APIs, dummy datas generated in Data Folder.
 - To test the APIs, *Swagger* and *Postman* has been used.
-- To be able to use Patch method, *JsonPatch* and *NewtonsoftJson* packages has been used.
+- To be able to serialize objects, *JsonPatch* and *NewtonsoftJson* packages has been used.

 ## Requirements